PhD & Research Degrees

 Research Training Degrees

-In 2013, Macquarie University will be the first university in Australia to introduce the international-standard two-year research training pathway program leading to Master of Research.
+In 2013, Macquarie University introduced the international-standard two-year research training pathway program leading to Master of Research.
 This is Macquarie's new core pathway to Higher Degree Research study.

 Science academic and PhD candidate recipients of Macquarie University 2011 Research Awards